 Arkansas top seed in NCAA Tournament after dominant SEC run

-Arkansas was rewarded for its dominant run through the Southeastern Conference, landing the No. 1 national seed in the NCAA baseball tournament Monday.
+Arkansas was rewarded Monday for its dominant run through the Southeastern Conference, landing the No. 1 national seed in the NCAA baseball tournament.

 The Razorbacks (46-10) won all 10 of their SEC series and wrapped up their first conference tournament championship on Sunday.
 After losing three straight games in March, the Hogs never lost consecutive games.